* US Airways and American approve merger

 On the other hand, shares of the world's largest chip gear

-maker Applied Materials rose 2 percent premarket
+maker Applied Materials rose Wednesday after the

-following a better-than-expected earnings report and outlook.
+closing bell following a better-than-expected earnings report

 Best Buy shares fell 2.8 percent in premarket